 - Loss of appetite

 Early in the course of infection, a dog infected with parvo can be easily overlooked, leading owners to delay treatment.
-The problem with waiting it out is that dogs become rapidly, devastatingly dehydrated and debilitated, more in need of costly urgent care, and less likely to survive.
+The problem with waiting it out is that dogs become rapidly, devastatingly dehydrated and debilitated, more in need of costly urgent care and less likely to survive.
 In the meantime, other dogs in the household are put at risk for infection.

 Diagnosis and Treatment of Parvovirus

-If left untreated, parvo almost always means certain death; without treatment, more than 90% of dogs infected with parvovirus will die.
-Dogs that are hospitalized tend to have a higher recovery rate than dogs that are treated at home.
+If left untreated, parvo almost always means certain death.
+Without treatment, more than 90 percent of dogs infected with parvovirus will die.
+Dogs who are hospitalized tend to have a higher recovery rate than dogs treated at home.
 Dogs need to be hospitalized for up to one week.

-Preventing Parvo in Puppies and Dogs
+Parvovirus Vaccine: Preventing Parvo in Puppies and Dogs

 Can Humans Get Parvo?

-Another common question is if canine parvovirus is the same virus that causes Ebola—to which I answer, “Good question!”
+Another common question is if canine parvovirus is the same virus that causes Ebola.
 While canine parvovirus and Ebola cause similar symptoms, the virus structure of canine parvovirus is very different from the Ebola virus, and they are not related.